-It’s not a substitute for speaking with a real person but as far as language courses go it comes pretty close.
-Pimsleur also focuses a lot on pronunciation were most other courses tend to overlook it (like Rosetta Stone for example).
+It’s not a substitute for speaking with a real person but as far as language programs go, it comes pretty close.
+Pimsleur also focuses a lot on pronunciation were most other programs tend to overlook it (like Rosetta Stone for example).

 But Pimsleur is much more than a collection of stock audio phrases.
 The course is literally designed to get you thinking, reading, and producing your own answers in your target language.

-If you work through it actively and consistently your speaking, reading, and listening abilities in your target language will improve, and probably at a faster rate than with some other well known courses.
+If you work through it actively and consistently your speaking, reading, and listening abilities in your new language will improve, and probably at a faster rate than with some other well known courses.

 Pimsleur’s website offers a free week of full access to their course.
 Working through the lessons is the best to find out if Pimsleur is a course that’ll work for you, so definitely check out the free one week trial.

-Pimsleur courses are good for beginners to upper intermediate students.
+The Pimsleur approach works well for the beginner to upper intermediate language learner.
 You’ll want to consider Pimsleur if you’re looking to improve your speaking, listening, reading or pronunciation skills.

-Pimsleur is a great way to practice a language while doing something else like walking, waiting, or (in the case of a video you'll see later in this article)...juggling fire.
+Pimsleur is a great way for learning a language while doing something else like walking, waiting, or (in the case of a video you’ll see later in this article)…juggling fire.
 If you have a busy schedule or mobile lifestyle these courses could be a godsend.
-Pimsleur isn’t perfect, but even with its flaws it’s still one of the most effective language courses out there.
+The Pimsleur learning program isn’t perfect, but even with its flaws it’s still one of the most effective language programs out there.

-Pimsleur is a primarily an audio based course for learning foreign languages.
-It uses a sort of call and response approach to learning, where the user is presented with a phrase in their target language along with its translation and repeats after the audio.
+Pimsleur is a primarily an audio based course for learning a new language.
+It uses a sort of call and response approach to learning, where the user is presented with a phrase in their new language along with its translation and repeats after the audio.
 Pimsleur focuses on speaking, listening, a good deal of pronunciation, and even reading.

 He did performed a great deal of research in the area of language acquisition, studying how both adults and child learn languages.
 His primary concern was how people learned new languages.

-His first language courses (published under a different name) were based on his beliefs and findings.
-In the end Dr. Pimsleur was a better scholar than he was a salesman.
+His first courses (published under a different name) were based on his beliefs and findings.
+In the end Paul Pimsleur was a better scholar than he was an advertising man.
 He was unable to market the courses and gave the rights to a private organization.
 After changing hands a few times Pimsleur is now owned by the compnay Simon Schuster.

 The rights to his courses changed hands several times over the decades, and the original course was revamped or repackaged several times as well.

 Though it may have been repackaged and renamed at various times because of advertising, the Pimsleur language learning programs have stayed true to the original method developed by their creator.
-The course is still audio based and still follows a method of call, recall, and response.
+Pimsleur is still audio based and still follows a method of call, recall, and response.

-So what exactly was the method that Dr. Pimsleur developed?
+So what exactly was the method that Pimsleur developed?
 According to Pimsleur’s site the four pillars to their method are: Graduated Interval Recall, Core Vocabulary, Principle of Anticipation, and Organic Learning.
 These are often mentioned in Pimsleur’s advertising so it’s good cover them here.

-Dr. Pimsleur did a lot of research on human memory.
+Pimsleur did a lot of research on human memory and the learning process.
 From it he concluded that if you were shown the same new word at graduating intervals you would be more likely to remember the word after each time you saw you it.
-So instead of introducing you to new words and phrase once or twice, you would work with them multiple times over weeks or months.
+So instead of introducing you to new vocabulary once or twice, you would work with them multiple times over weeks or months.

-If you think this is starting to sound like a Spaced Repetition System, you’re absolutely right.
-The Pimsleur courses were one of the first, if not the first, language learning courses to incorporate a sort of spaced repetition approach.
-Dr. Pimsleur didn’t discover SPSs, but he was one of the first to apply it to the field of language acquisition.
+If you think this is starting to sound like a spaced repetition System, you’re absolutely right.
+Pimsleur was one of the first, if not the first, language learning resources to incorporate a sort of spaced repetition approach.
+Mr. Pimsleur didn’t discover spaced repetition, but he was one of the first to apply it to the field of language acquisition.

-A little more info on SPSs for those who are interested
+A little info on SPSs for those who are interested

-Anytime you’re given a new word or phrase in a Pimsleur course it’s a safe bet that you will come across it again multiple times.
-However, the courses won’t be cramming the words down your throat everyday either.
+Anytime you’re given a new word or phrase in Pimsleur it’s a safe bet that you will come across it again multiple times.
+However, the courses won’t be cramming the vocabulary down your throat everyday either.

-Core vocabulary is the idea that there are words that are more important to learn than others, and that you should spend most your effort learning them instead of less useful words.
+This is the idea that there are words and phrases that are more important to learn than others, and that you should spend most your effort learning them instead of less useful ones.

 The importance of a word in determined by how common it is in the language you’re learning.

-The goal here is to give your mind less material so that it can more easily master it.
-Once you get a hold of the core vocabulary then you can move on to other parts of the language.
+The goal here is to give your mind less material so that it can easily master it.
+Once you get a hold of the this vocabulary then you can move on to other parts of the language.

-The words and phrases in the Pimsleur course are designed to give you the most relevant vocabulary first.
-If you work through the course as recommended (once a day), you will gradually move through the most essential words and phrases in your target language.
+Words and phrases used in the Pimsleur course are designed to give you the most relevant vocabulary first.
+If you work through the program as recommended (once a day), you will gradually move through the most essential vocabulary.

 When we hear someone say something (question, phrase, etc) our brains instinctively process the information and we come up with a response, almost without thinking about it.